Djibouti: Introduction of Islam and the Middle Ages

 According to I.M.
-Lewis, the polity was governed by local dynasties consisting of Afarized Arabs or Arabized Somalis, who also ruled over the similarly established Sultanate of Mogadishu in the Benadir region to the south.
+Lewis, the polity was governed by local dynasties consisting of Somalized Arabs or Arabized Somalis, who also ruled over the similarly established Sultanate of Mogadishu in the Benadir region to the south.
 Adal's history from this founding period forth would be characterized by a succession of battles with neighbouring Abyssinia.
 At its height, the Adal kingdom controlled large parts of modern-day Djibouti, Somaliland, Eritrea and Ethiopia.
 Between Djibouti City and Loyada are a number of anthropomorphic and phallic stelae.
 The structures are associated with graves of rectangular shape flanked by vertical slabs, as also found in Tiya, central Ethiopia.
 The Djibouti-Loyada stelae are of uncertain age, and some of them are adorned with a T-shaped symbol.
 Additionally, archaeological excavations at Tiya have yielded tombs.
 As of 1997, 118 stelae were reported in the area.
 Along with the stelae in the Hadiya Zone, the structures are identified by local residents as Yegragn Dingay or "Gran's stone", in reference to Imam Ahmad ibn Ibrahim al-Ghazi (Ahmad "Gurey" or "Gran"), ruler of the Adal Sultanate.

-Ottoman Eyalet (1577–1867)

-Although nominally part of the Ottoman Empire since 1577, between 1821 and 1841, Muhammad Ali, Pasha of Egypt, came to control Yemen, Harar, Gulf of Tadjoura with Zeila and Berbera included.
-The Governor Abou Baker ordered the Egyptian garrison at Sagallo to retire to Zeila.
-The cruiser Seignelay reached Sagallo shortly after the Egyptians had departed.
-French troops occupied the fort despite protests from the British Agent in Aden, Major Frederick Mercer Hunter, who dispatched troops to safeguard British and Egyptian interests in Zeila and prevent further extension of French influence in that direction.

-On 14 April 1884 the Commander of the patrol sloop L'Inferent reported on the Egyptian occupation in the Gulf of Tadjoura.
-The Commander of the patrol sloop Le Vaudreuil reported that the Egyptians were occupying the interior between Obock and Tadjoura.
-Emperor Yohannes IV of Ethiopia signed an accord with Great Britain to cease fighting the Egyptians and to allow the evacuation of Egyptian forces from Ethiopia and the Somaliland littoral.
-The Egyptian garrison was withdrawn from Tadjoura.
-Léonce Lagarde deployed a patrol sloop to Tadjoura the following night.
+Genasere was a major inland market town of Adal, supplied through the port of Zayla’ with goods from across India.
+Located about 25 days from the coast and 40 days from Gendebelo, it was likely near Lake Abbé.

+Ahmad ibn Ibrahim al-Ghazi was a military leader of the medieval Adal Sultanate in the northern Horn of Africa.
+Between 1529 and 1543, he embarked on a campaign referred to as the Futuh Al-Habash, bringing the three-quarters of Christian Abyssinia under the control of the Muslim empire.
+With an army composed of Afar, Harari (Harla), and Somalis, al-Ghazi's forces came close to extinguishing the ancient Ethiopian kingdom, slaughtering any Ethiopian who refused to convert to Islam.
+Within the span of fourteen years the Imam was able to conquer the heartland of the country, wreaking havoc on the Christian nation.
+The Bahri Negash joined Emperor Gelawdewos and the Portuguese in the decisive Battle of Wayna Daga, where tradition states that Imam Ahmad was shot in the chest by a Portuguese musketeer named João de Castilho, who had charged alone into the Muslim lines and died.
+The wounded Imam was then beheaded by an Ethiopian cavalry commander, Azmach Calite.
+Once the Imam's soldiers learned of his death, they fled the battlefield.
+This conflict provided an opportunity for the Oromo people to conquer and migrate into the historically Gafat land of Welega south of the Blue Nile and eastward to the walls of Harar, establishing new territories.